Higher-dimensional solitons and black holes with a non-minimally coupled scalar field: Conclusions

 Since we have a zero self-interaction potential, we are able to use elementary arguments to show the non-existence of soliton or black hole solutions, except when the cosmological constant is negative and the coupling constant $\xi $ (which governs the coupling between the scalar field and the Ricci scalar curvature) is positive, when we find non-trivial soliton and hairy black hole solutions.
 The field equations are highly complex and so we have only considered numerical solutions in this paper.
 It is likely that solution generating techniques \cite{higherdimgen} could be used to give analytic solutions, but only with non-zero self-interaction potentials.

 The behaviour of the solutions as $\xi $ varies is rather more complex in more than four dimensions than it was in four space-time dimensions \cite{ew2005}.
 If $\xi >0$ but less than the value for conformal coupling, for all the numerical solutions we studied, the scalar field was monotonically decreasing to zero from its value at the origin or the black hole event horizon, as applicable, and, furthermore, all such solutions that we studied were stable.
+We should emphasize that we have only considered spherically symmetric perturbations in this paper, and that while these solutions are stable under such perturbations, it is possible that there exist non-spherically symmetric unstable modes.

 For values of $\xi $ greater than that for conformal coupling, the picture is less straightforward.
 The scalar field is oscillating for $\xi > (n-1)/(4n)$, in accordance with the Breitenlohner-Freedman \cite{BFbound} bound for scalar fields in pure anti-de Sitter space.
 This would lead us to expect that all solutions for $\xi > (n-1)/(4n)$ would be unstable.
 However, while all the solutions we have studied with $\xi > \left[ 1 + 2n(n-3) \right] /[4n(n-1)]$ have been unstable, we have found conflicting results for $(n-1)/(4n) < \xi < \left[ 1 + 2n(n-3) \right] /[4n(n-1)]$, with some solutions being stable and some unstable.